Sashie/skDragonRecode/readme.md

 There are many complex effects, with more planned for future updates.
 For this example, we will use the most iconic one: the wings effect.

-> Complex effects also use the same properties as simple effects, with some additional properties for enhanced customization.
+> Complex effects also uses the same properties as simple effects, with some additional properties for enhanced customization.